All Episodes

 Now that response is no longer available.

-And and anybody with any degree of understanding has to understand that the only way that health care costs are going to begin to even have a chance to be brought into line is with market-induced reforms.
+And anybody with any degree of understanding has to understand that the only way that health care costs are going to begin to even have a chance to be brought into line is with market-induced reforms.

-And Ted Kennedy is out there calling it a gimmick like his social security privatization fiasco, President Bush's health savings accounts are a gimmick that'll only make a bad situation worse.
+President Bush's health savings accounts are a gimmick that'll only make a bad situation worse.

-The idea is that by coupling a bare bones high deductible insurance policy with an account into which people can deposit money tax-free and withdraw it for medical purposes, individuals have a greater financial stake in getting reasonably priced care.
+The idea is that by coupling a bare bones, high-deductible insurance policy with an account into which people can deposit money tax-free and withdraw it for medical purposes, individuals have a greater financial stake in getting reasonably priced care.

 And I'm telling you, that's the truth.